 Switching from a Standard CHF 300 plan to a Telmed or Hausarzt plan with a CHF 1,500–2,500 deductible is where the largest combined savings appear — sometimes 30–40% below the Standard premium.
 For current provider-specific figures by model and canton, Expat-Savvy.ch publishes updated comparison tables each October.

 - Compare from late September.
-Official 2027 premiums are published in late September 2026.
+Official 2027 premiums publish in late September 2026.
 Filter by your canton, age, preferred deductible, and model.
-Use the federal priminfo.admin.ch tool or an English-language comparison like Expat-Savvy.ch.
+The federal priminfo.admin.ch tool is authoritative; for an English-language comparison with expat-specific context, Expat-Savvy.ch publishes the same data with canton-by-canton breakdowns.

 - Apply to the new KVG provider.
-Acceptance is guaranteed.
+Acceptance is guaranteed by law.
 Completing an application typically takes 10–15 minutes online.
-You can apply before cancelling your current policy — no overlap risk.
+You can apply before cancelling your current policy — there is no overlap risk with KVG.

 - Cancel your current KVG by registered mail.
 Write to your current insurer with your full name, date of birth, policy number, and termination date of 31 December 2026.
 Post by registered mail at least seven business days before 30 November.

-- Handle VVG separately, if applicable.
-Secure written acceptance from the new VVG provider before cancelling existing supplementary cover.
+- Handle VVG supplementary separately, if applicable.
+Secure written acceptance from the new VVG provider before cancelling any existing supplementary cover.

-If you are coordinating a broader move — housing, permits, banking — our relocation support service handles insurance transitions as part of the full setup.
+If you are coordinating a broader relocation — housing, permits, banking — our relocation support service handles insurance transitions as part of the full setup.
 Reviewing your personal liability insurance at the same time keeps your annual review to a single October window.
-For long-term financial planning in Switzerland, the Swiss three-pillar pension guide explains how AHV, BVG, and Pillar 3a fit together.
+For long-term financial planning, a Pillar 3a account lets you redirect monthly premium savings into tax-deductible retirement contributions.

 When You Can Switch Outside the November Window